 Actuals

-- The fees charged by the Medical Practitioner, Surgeon, Specialists and anaesthetists treating the Insured Person.
+1. The fees charged by the Medical Practitioner, Surgeon, Specialists, and anesthetists treating the Insured Person;

-- Anaesthesia, Blood, Oxygen, Surgical Appliances and/ or Medical Appliances, medicines and drugs, Cost of Artificial Limbs, cost of prosthetic devices implanted during surgical procedure like pacemaker, orthopaedic implants, infra cardiac valve replacements, vascular stents, relevant laboratory/ diagnostic tests, X-Ray and such other similar medical expenses related to the treatment.
+3. Anesthesia, Blood, Oxygen, Surgical Appliances and/ or Medical Appliances, medicines and drugs, Cost of Artificial Limbs, cost of prosthetic devices implanted during surgical procedure like pacemaker, orthopedic implants, infra cardiac valve replacements, vascular stents, relevant laboratory/ diagnostic tests, X-Ray, dialysis, chemotherapy, radiotherapy, and such other similar medical expenses related to the treatment.

-- No payment shall be made under 1 C other than as part of the hospitalisation bill.
-However, the bills raised by Surgeon, Anaesthetist directly and not forming part of the hospital bill shall be paid provided a pre-numbered bill/receipt is produced in support thereof, when such payment is made ONLY by cheque/ credit card/debit card or digital/online transfer.
+2. No payment shall be made under clause III.A.1.iii other than as part of the hospitalisation bill.
+However, the bills raised by Surgeon, Anesthetist directly and not forming part of the hospital bill shall be paid provided a pre-numbered bill/receipt is produced in support thereof, when such payment is made ONLY by cheque/ credit card/debit card or digital/online transfer

 1.2 Sub-limit: